Claude Mélançon

-Claude Mélançon (1895-1973) was a Canadian naturalist who worked in the popularization of natural sciences.
+Claude Mélançon (1895–1973) was a Canadian naturalist who worked in the popularization of natural sciences.
 He is recognized as a Quebec pioneer in the popularization of science.
-Mélançon was very prolific as naturalist, lecturer and author (novelist and journalist).
+Mélançon was very prolific as a naturalist, lecturer, and author (novelist and journalist).
 He was very active in many circles interested in natural sciences.

 Career

 Mélançon was a member of the Canadian Society of Natural History (in French: Société canadienne d'histoire naturelle) and the Zoological Society of Quebec (in French: Société zoologique de Québec).

 Main published works

 His main works, several times republished, are entitled: